mullinmax/flip-flop/README.md

         - [x] custom app name
         - [x] custom favicon for app
         - [x] banner/alerts
+    - [ ] different labels for each instance flip-flop.instance.url
+- documentation:
+    - [x] how to install
+    - [x] how to configure
+    - [x] iframe headers
+    - [ ] demo and dev instances
 - front end:
     - [x] show banners/alerts (downtime annoucements)
     - [ ] hide FAB when menu is open